snoop2head/ElimNet/README.md

 ### Others

 - "Empty" stands for model with no pretrained weights.
+- "EfficientNet B0 Elim 2" means 2 convolutional blocks have been eliminated from pretrained EfficientNet B0.
+Number next to "Elim" annotates how many convolutional blocks have been removed.
 - Table's performance illustrates best performance out of 100 epochs of finetuning on TACO Dataset.

 ---